 The key advantage of a questionnaire is that you can include every person from whom

-You want input.
+you want input.
 Employees can complete the questionnaire when and where they choose.
 You need not travel and spend time with all respondents.
-Every employee is asked the same questions, and consequently data is very easy to compile and analyze.
+Every employee responds to the same questions, and consequently data is very easy to compile and analyze.

 Questionnaires can be useful in obtaining a ‘big picture’ of employee’s impressions.
 At the same time, they allow everyone to feel that they had a chance to take part in the needs analysis process.